 Perfect for the beginner!
 A small, single-barrel tumbler is a great choice for your first tumbler or a tumbler that you are giving as a gift.
 They are inexpensive to purchase and have a low operating cost (the cost of grit, polish and rough rocks).
 This rock tumbler kit has everything you need to start tumbling right away.

 You can buy this rock tumbler kit with confidence:

-plastic barrel which will not last through more than a few loads of rock - and the rocks rolling in that plastic barrel will make a LOT of noise!
+This is a hobbyist grade tumbler and a high-quality tumbler for a beginner.
+You can find less expensive machines on the market, but many of them are made from plastic and have a plastic barrel which will not last through more than a few loads of rock - and the rocks rolling in that plastic barrel will make a LOT of noise!